stb-tester/stb-tester/README.rst

 .. <start python docs>

 as_precondition(message)
-    Context manager that replaces TestFailures with TestErrors.
+    Context manager that replaces test failures with test errors.

-    If you run your test scripts with stb-tester's batch runner, the reports it generates will show test failures (that is, `TestFailure` exceptions) as red results, and unhandled exceptions of any other type as yellow results.
-    Note that `wait_for_match`, `wait_for_motion`, and similar functions raise `TestFailure` (red results) when they detect a failure.
-By running such functions inside an `as_precondition` context, any `TestFailure` (red) they raise will be caught, and a `TestError` (yellow) will be raised instead.
+    If you run your test scripts with stb-tester's batch runner, the reports it generates will show test failures (that is, `stbt.TestFailure` exceptions) as red results, and unhandled exceptions of any other type as yellow results.
+Note that `wait_for_match`, `wait_for_motion`, and similar functions raise `stbt.TestFailure` (red results) when they detect a failure.
+By running such functions inside an `as_precondition` context, any `stbt.TestFailure` (red) they raise will be caught, and a `stbt.PreconditionError` (yellow) will be raised instead.

     When running a single test script hundreds or thousands of times to reproduce an intermittent defect, it is helpful to mark unrelated failures